C-57D

 United Planets Cruiser C-57D lands on Altair's 4th planet.

 The United Planets Cruiser C-57D is a fictional starship featured in MGM's 1956 science fiction film Forbidden Planet.
-The design used for the starship is a flying saucer, inspired by the spate of UFO sightings during the 1950s, and which itself inspired the look of the exterior saucer section and interior design of another iconic starship, Star Treks USS Enterprise, as well as the Jupiter 2 space craft from the original 1965 TV series Lost in Space.
+The design used for the starship is a flying saucer, inspired by the spate of UFO sightings during the 1950s, and which, in turn, inspired the look of the exterior saucer section and interior design of another iconic starship, Star Treks USS Enterprise, as well as the Jupiter 2 spacecraft from the 1965 original television series Lost in Space.

 Forbidden Planet production

 In the film's screenplay the starship carries no name, only the designation "United Planets Cruiser C-57D".

 The saucer has a lenticular profile.
 Above there is a dome, approximately a third of the diameter of the lens.
 Below there is a shallow cylinder of about the same diameter, and a smaller dome that ostensibly houses the starship's faster-than-light drive engine and central gyroscopic landing pedestal.
 The precise contours and proportions differ slightly between the saucer's shooting miniatures, full-size sets, and matte paintings used in the film.
 Upon the depicted landing, the saucer's gangway and two conveyor-loading ramps swing down at an angle from the underside hull, near the edge of the lower lens shape.

 The film's blueprints for the command deck depict a central circular "navigation center" with a transparent globe centered on a small model of the starship.
 Around this central space are a number of wedge-shaped rooms, including: